 A salient characteristic of Mitsubishi Electric's management structure is that the roles of Chairman of the Board, who heads the supervisory function, and the President & CEO, who is head of all Executive Officers, are clearly separated.
 Additionally, neither is included among the members of the Nomination and Compensation Committees.
 The clear division of supervisory and executive functions allows the Company to ensure effective corporate governance.
+Currently, the Chairman of the Board is not selected and the Board of Directors is chaired by an Outside Director.

-The present Board of Directors is comprised of twelve members (five of whom are Outside Directors, one of whom is a woman), who objectively supervise and advise the Company's management by executing their duties based on the objectives and authority of the Companies Act, as well as by delegating to Executive Officers the decision authority for executing all operations, except the matters listed in the items of paragraphs 1 and 4 of Article 416 of the Companies Act.
+The present Board of Directors is comprised of twelve members, the majority of whom are Outside Directors (seven Outside Directors, one of whom is a woman), who objectively supervise and advise the Company's management by executing their duties based on the objectives and authority of the Companies Act, as well as by delegating to Executive Officers the decision authority for executing all operations, except the matters listed in the items of paragraphs 1 and 4 of Article 416 of the Companies Act.

-The Board of Directors has three internal bodies: the Nomination, Audit and Compensation Committees.
-Each body has five members, the majority of whom are Outside Directors, who are chosen by the Board of Directors taking into account the experience and specialties of each person.
+The Board of Directors has three internal bodies: the Nomination, Audit and Compensation Committees, each chaired by an Outside Director.
+Each body is comprised of Directors, the majority of whom are Outside Directors, who are chosen by the Board of Directors taking into account the experience and specialties of each person.
 Each Committee undertakes its duties based on the objectives and authority of the Companies Act.